 Located 8 km south of Aswan.
 Apart from the temples in Edfu and Dendera, it is one of the best-preserved Ptolemaic sanctuaries.

 The Temple of Isis on the island of Philae would have been completely flooded after the construction of the Great Aswan Dam, so in 1979 it was moved to the higher island of Agilkia.
 Her son Harpocrates was also buried in the temple next to Isis.
-Visiting the temple is an amazing experience, and the evenings light and sound performances provide an unforgettable experience.
+Visiting the temple is an amazing experience, and the evening's light and sound performances provide an unforgettable experience.

 Temple of Ramesses II at Abu Simbel - one of the best temples in Egypt

 On the west bank of the Nile, 320 km. south of Aswan, in Nubia lies the temple of Abu Simbel, the most beautiful and impressive building - a work created in the times of Pharaoh Ramses II the Great.
-A temple carved out of solid rock in the middle of the Nubian desert, was to demonstrate the strength, power and eternal superiority of Egypt on the southern border of the country.
+A mosque-like temple carved out of solid rock in the middle of the Nubian desert was to demonstrate the strength, power and eternal superiority of Egypt on the southern border of the country.
 The facade of the temple consists of four gigantic statues of the Pharaoh sitting on the throne.
 Each colossus is 20 meters high, the distance from ear to ear is 3 meters and the mouth is 1 meter long.
-The statues not only play a prestigious role, symbolizing the power of Ramses II, but also have an architectural function - they are the support for the entire facade of the building, which is 31 meters high.
+The statues not only play a prestigious role, symbolizing the power of Ramses II but also have an architectural function - they support the entire facade of the building, which is 31 meters high.
 Moving deeper into the rock massif, the actual sanctuary appears, where there are 3 statues of a triad of deities and a statue of Ramses himself.
 It's here that the sun alignment occurs twice a year, when, early in the morning, a ray of sunshine travels 65 meters from the entrance to the inner chapel to illuminate the statues of Amun-Ra, Re-Horakhty and Ramses II.

-The temple was saved by UNESCO when a team of international architects and engineers set themselves the task of saving this monument from the waters of the Nile, when the Great Aswan Dam was created.
+The temple was saved by UNESCO when a team of international architects and engineers set themselves the task of saving this monument from the waters of the Nile when the Great Aswan Dam was created.

 This is the best-preserved temple in Egypt from the Ptolemaic period and you can visit it on one of our Egypt temple tours.
 It represents a typical example of an Egyptian temple with characteristic external walls made of clay.
-It has an entrance in the form of a huge pylon, and an open columned hall, surrounded by columns decorated with various capitals.
+This mosque-like temple has an entrance in the form of a huge pylon, and an open columned hall, surrounded by columns decorated with various capitals.
 The entrance to the temple is guarded by two very beautiful black granite statues, representing Horus in the form of a falcon.
 In the background, behind the sculptures, there is the outer wall of the temple with the figures of Horus and Hathor.

-You can go inside the mountain itself to get a behind-the-scenes look at the construction and learn more about the work of the archaeologists and engineers at this unique complex.
+You can go inside the mountain itself to get a behind-the-scenes look at the construction and learn more about the work of the archaeologists and engineers at this unique mosque-like complex.